 We do this already in the world of commercial investment.
 It’s time for the philanthropic world to follow that lead.

-David Werdiger is a director of Australian Jewish Funders, a past director and current committee member of JewishCare, a Jewish Blogger, a commentator on Australian Jewish affairs and a director of a number of technology and telecommunications businesses.
+David Werdiger is a director of Australian Jewish Funders, a past director and current committee member of JewishCare, a technology entrepreneur, and a writer and public speaker.
 You can connect with David on LinkedIn, Facebook, Twitter, or Google+.